windfolk/Era_of_Chaos/readme.md

 The Era of Chaos is a custom era for the game [Battle for Wesnoth] [1].
-It is based on the campaigns Under the Burning Suns, Invasion from the Unknown, and After the Storm, as well as some custom factions made by Espreon and myself.
+It is based on the campaigns Under the Burning Suns, Invasion from the Unknown, and After the Storm, as well as some custom factions.
 It also features extended mainline factions with a greater variety of units.

 [1]: <https://www.wesnoth.org>